Portraits of ‘rebel’ icons, plus five other photo shows worth seeing

 From the “A Deliberate Impression,” show at Photoville 2022. © Helena Kubicka, Parsons School of Design

 New York’s free outdoor photo festival returns in a big way this summer, with in-person workshops and walking tours of its exhibitions.
-Although Photoville will host outdoor exhibitions in twenty locations throughout the five boroughs, Brooklyn Bridge Park will serve as the main hub for events during the month of June.
-Community Day on June 4 will include a day’s worth of interactive programming at Brooklyn Bridge Park, over thirty exhibitions, and food and beverages from Smorgasborg.
+Although Photoville will host outdoor exhibitions in twenty locations throughout the five boroughs, Brooklyn Park will serve as the main hub for events during the month of June.
+Community on June 4 will include a day’s worth of interactive programming at Brooklyn Bridge Park, over thirty exhibitions, and food and beverages from Smorgasborg.

 Where: Brooklyn Bridge Park in Brooklyn